Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 ## Edit the Bot

-You will have to edit the bot, otherwise several commands will be bugged and not work.
-To find what you have to edit:
+You **must** edit the bot, otherwise, several commands will be bugged and non-functional.
+To find what you need to edit:

-1. Use the Search function for the word `EDIT`
+1. Use the search function inside `bot.py` for the word `EDIT`.
-2. Follow the steps provided
+2. Follow the steps provided in the comments.

-Alternatively you can comment out (or remove) commands you don't need/want.
-For documentation on DiscordPy, please head over to the [Official Discord.py Documentaton](https://discordpy.readthedocs.io/en/stable/api.html)
+Alternatively, you can comment out or remove commands you don't need.
+For documentation on DiscordPy, refer to the [Official Discord.py Documentation](https://discordpy.readthedocs.io/en/stable/api.html).

 ## Reporting Bugs

-If it is related to the bot itself, please search if your issue is solved or open, if not then please open an issue on GitHub.
+If the issue is related to the bot itself, check if your issue is already open or solved.
+If not, open a new issue on GitHub.

+Alternatively, visit the [Strawberry Games / Strawberry Software Server](https://discord.gg/9EAGVZUt2Y) for support.

-If you want your Users to be able to send you bug reports, they can use the command `/bug_report` if you set it up.
-You can also disable this command, or use it as a rudimentary non-anonymous reporting tool.
+If you want your users to send bug reports, they can use the `/bug_report` command (if set up).
+You can disable this command or use it as a simple non-anonymous reporting tool.

 ## Supporting the Bot

 If you have improvements for the bot, feel free to contact me on Discord or GitHub.
-We can discuss the changes and fixes.
-If these changes/fixes are added to the official bot, you will be credited.
+We can discuss changes and fixes.
+If your contributions are added to the official bot, you will be credited.

-Please refrain from contact me if you are planning to add your political, religious, or other ideological things to the bot.
-Your changes may be considered, but this chance is lowered if you add politics, religion, or similar.
-Clean up the code and then you will be good to go.
+Please **do not** contact me if your changes include political, religious, or ideological additions.
+They may be considered, but the likelihood is lower if they include such elements.
+Clean up the code first.

-*If you decide to make a bot like that derived from this bot, I kindly request you to not use the Natsuki name or imagery with it.*
+*If you decide to make a bot derived from this, I kindly request that you do not use the "Natsuki" name or imagery.*

 ## Images / ASCII Art

 When starting the bot, you may see ASCII image art.
 You can remove this by setting `enable_ascii` to `False` inside `settings.py`.

-Similarly, you can add more art by following the JSON file format, and adding your own ASCII art.
-The JSON is stuctured as follows:
+You can also add more ASCII art by following the JSON file format and adding your own art.
+The JSON structure is as follows:

-| `"logo"` (This is just the logo.
-It has no additional properties apart from `"logo"`)
+- `"logo"` (This is just the logo.
+No additional properties apart from `"logo"`.)

-| `"natsukis"` (This is an array of Objects - the images and their IDs.)
+- `"natsukis"` (An array of objects—ASCII images and their IDs.)

-| | Object (Because the objects do not have specific names, this stand-in name is used.)

-| | `"id"` (This is the **id**entifier property, which is useful for debugging in case a printed ASCII art is incorrectly displayed.)
+  - `"id"` (A unique identifier, useful for debugging.)

-| | `"image"` (This is the property where the ASCII art is stored.
-To display the ASCII, this property is called.)
+  - `"image"` (Where the ASCII art is stored and displayed.)

-An easy way to check ASCII art is to create a Python file that prints the ASCII, then opening the Python file inside Command Prompt.
+To check ASCII art, create a Python file that prints the ASCII and run it in Command Prompt.

-*Compatibility with the anything but the Windows 10 Command Prompt is **not** guaranteed!*
+**Compatibility with anything other than Windows 10 Command Prompt is **not** guaranteed!**

-### Important: The ASCII art must **only** use UTF-8 characters!
+### **Important:** The ASCII art must **only** use UTF-8 characters!

-#### Contributing ASCII Art to Examples
+#### **Contributing ASCII Art to Examples**

-- To add your own ASCII art to the examples, open a suggestion issue.
+- Open a suggestion issue to add your ASCII art.
+You can also do this on the [Support Server](https://discord.gg/9EAGVZUt2Y).
 - Credit the original artist.
-- Provide a screenshot of your console running either the bot or another program displaying the ASCII art.
+- Provide a screenshot of your console displaying the ASCII.
-- If the art was created using AI, explicitly state this.
-This includes both Text2Image and Image2Image methods.
+- If the art was generated using AI (Text2Image or Image2Image), explicitly state this.
-- You do *not* need to disclose the use of AI tools such as brush smoothing, the "Line" tool, or similar.
+- You **do not** need to disclose AI tools like brush smoothing or line tools.
-- If your artwork falls under the "digital art" category but could be mistaken for "traditional art" (e.g., drawn on real paper with real brushes), you must clearly state that it is digital.
+- If your digital art could be mistaken for traditional, clarify that it is digital.

-Generally, keep its width to approximately 64 characters.
+Keep the width around **64 characters**.

 ## Music

-The Music function is kinda buggy and still worked on.
+The music function is **buggy** and still in development.

 ### **Playlists do not work!**

-- If you send the link to a playlist, it will only play the selected song.
-If you can fix this issue, please contact me and I will add your fix and add you to the credits!
+- If you send a playlist link, only the selected song will play.
+If you can fix this, contact me, and I'll credit your fix.

-- If the bot starts acting up, examples include showing the wrong title, length, or thumbnail, you will have to restart the bot.
-That means the queue messed up and will inevitably start playing the wrong songs.
-Avoid requesting songs at the same time.
+- If the bot shows incorrect titles, lengths, or thumbnails, restart the bot.
+The queue is likely messed up.
+Avoid requesting multiple songs simultaneously.

-- The Playlist command is slightly bugged, sometimes not showing the correct songs, or showing the song that is currently playing.
+- The Playlist command may sometimes show incorrect songs or fail to update properly.

-- The skip command *should* work.
+- The skip command **should** work.

-Please be aware that this is a rudimentary solution to play YT stuff after all big bots removed the feature for an immature reason.
-(But hey, while you cannot play YouTube videos or get support for playing them, at least you can be a child predator on Discord without facing any problems!
-Some of the Discord Administrators even are some!)
+This is a rudimentary solution after major bots removed YouTube playback for an immature reason. *(But hey, while you can’t play YouTube videos anymore, at least you can be a child predator on Discord without facing any problems!
+Some of the Discord Administrators even are those!)*

-- If you use the music modules, beware that the bot cannot play things that are blocked in your country.
-From my testing, it ~~can~~ **CAN NOT** play age-restricted videos.
-You might be able to bypass it, but I do not know how.
-You **can** bypass country restrictions by using a VPN however.
+- The bot **cannot** play age-restricted videos.
+There may be a way to bypass this, but I don’t know how.
+- **Country-restricted videos can be bypassed with a VPN.**

-- If you use a Server, you will have to run the Server with a VPN.
-This way, you bypass most country restrictions.
+- If you're running the bot on a server, use a VPN to bypass country restrictions.

 ## Termux Notes

-- Because Termux uses a slightly different file system, the `webm_downloads` folder will be named `.\webm_downloads`.
-Because of this, it will be hidden by default.
-Consider using an app like **FX File Explorer** on Android to manually clear it out if it has been impacted by the disk leak that existed **prior to version 2.3.21**.
+- Because Termux uses a different file system, the `webm_downloads` folder will be named `.\webm_downloads`.
+This will be hidden by default.
+  - Use **FX File Explorer** on Android to manually clear it if necessary.
-- - If you have set up Termux for use prior to this, the location of this folder, using **FX File Explorer**, is as follows: `Home > [Your NatsukiBot Installation Directory] > .\webm_downloads`.
+  - Location in **FX File Explorer**: `Home > [Your NatsukiBot Installation Directory] > .\webm_downloads`.

-- Termux will always be a lower priority than Windows, with other operating systems even further behind.
-However, since I also use Termux, compatibility is a top priority.
-Because of this, you can expect nearly the same level of compatibility on Termux as you do on PC.
+- Termux is a **lower priority** than Windows, with other OS support even lower.
+However, since I also use Termux, **compatibility is a top priority**.
+Expect nearly the same functionality as on PC.

-## Dev notes
+## Dev Notes

-This isn't part of the "documentation".
-Just want to thank you for using the bot!
-I've worked on it for a few years already and although it made me age like 20 years through the suffering of trying to get the music stuff working, it's fun.
-Have fun with the bot \^-\^
+This isn't part of the "documentation," just wanted to say **thank you** for using the bot!

+I've worked on this for years, and while the music system aged me like 20 years through sheer suffering, it's still fun tho!

+Enjoy the bot! \^-\^